-8.1 The Company Secretary will engage the candidate and the NC Chairman to commence the assessment and re-appointment process.

-8.3 The application for re-appointment of a Director must be submitted to BNM at least 3 months prior to the expiry of the existing term approved by BNM.
+- 8.1 The Company Secretary will engage the candidate and the NC Chairman to commence the assessment and re-appointment process. - 8.2 For re-appointments, the assessment should include an evaluation of the Director's past performance.
+The evaluation process and procedures for a Director who is subject to renewal of his/her term shall be the same as detailed in paragraphs 7.3 7.6. - 8.3 The application for re-appointment of a Director must be submitted to BNM at least 3 months prior to the expiry of the existing term approved by BNM.